jaspector

 Monday, Tuesday, Thursday, Friday 8:30 AM to 4:00 PM; Wednesday 8:30 AM to 12:00 PM

-Typical inspection sequence: The city guide lists footing, slab, suspended slab, temporary electric, permanent electrical service, sewer or water connection, final building/electrical/mechanical/plumbing, and demolition inspections; the deck guide lists footing then framing/final
+Typical sequence: The city guide lists footing, slab, suspended slab, temporary electric, permanent electrical service, sewer or water connection, final building/electrical/mechanical/plumbing, and demolition inspections; the deck guide lists footing then framing/final

-Do I need a building permit in Manchester, GA?
+01 Do I need a building permit in Manchester, GA?

 The city states a permit is required to construct, alter, repair, move, demolish, or change occupancy of a building or structure, or to erect, install, enlarge, alter, repair, remove, convert, or replace any regulated electrical, gas, mechanical, or plumbing system

-How do I apply for a building permit in Manchester, GA?
+02 How do I apply for a building permit in Manchester, GA?

-1. Confirm the parcel is inside Manchester city limits, including if it lies in the small Talbot County portion of the city 2.
+To apply for a building permit in Manchester, GA, follow these steps: 1.
+Confirm the parcel is inside Manchester city limits, including if it lies in the small Talbot County portion of the city 2.
 Use the city's CTS permit portal or contact the Permit Department/Inspection Department 3.
 Submit a completed permit application with required construction documents.
 Manchester's guide says all construction documents must be submitted electronically in PDF form.
 Commercial jobs require civil, architectural, structural, electrical, mechanical, and plumbing plans as applicable; all contractor and subcontractor information must be provided at application 4.
 If zoning review is needed, obtain Planning and Zoning approval first.
 The city's deck guide states new decks require a site plan reviewed and approved by the Planning Department before permit issuance 5.
 After issuance, post the permit on site and schedule required inspections by giving the address, permit number, type of inspection, contact number, and any special instructions

-What work is exempt from building permits in Manchester, GA?
+03 What work is exempt from building permits in Manchester, GA?

-How do I schedule a building inspection in Manchester, GA?
+04 How do I schedule a building inspection in Manchester, GA?

-Other cities in Talbot County
+Other jurisdictions in Talbot County.

-View all Talbot County jurisdictions →
+All Talbot County jurisdictions →